Everything you need to get the most out of Flo, boards, calendar, notes, and memory. Skim the sections you care about.

 What Flo sees on every message:

-What Flo can do today: create/edit/move cards, add subtasks, schedule events, rename boards and columns, save notes, save context to Memory, duplicate cards across boards, answer questions about what's on your board, and generate short summaries.
+What Flo can do today: create/edit/move cards, add checklist items, schedule events, rename boards and columns, save notes, save context to Memory, duplicate cards across boards, answer questions about what's on your board, and generate short summaries.

 What Flo can't do yet: author long-form content (blog posts, emails), learn your preferences automatically, or act on reminders asynchronously without you asking.